 Recent travelers found Rodin's sculptures to be nothing short of stunning, and highly recommend a visit even if you don't consider yourself an art buff.
 Another big favorite, and for some visitors as much of a highlight as the art, were the beautiful on-site gardens.
 To travelers, the gardens, in combination with the museum's manageable size, created a serene and peaceful atmosphere not easily found at other top Parisian museums.

-The Musée Rodin is just a short walk from the Varenne metro stop near Les Invalides.
+The Musée Rodin is just a short walk from the Varenne stop and Saint-Francois-Xavier stop, both of which lie on metro line 13.
 The museum is open Tuesday through Sunday from 10 a.m. to 5:45 p.m.
-Admission to the museum (including permanent and temporary exhibits) costs 10 euros (around $11) and is free for kids 17 and younger.
+Admission to the museum (including the garden and permanent and temporary exhibits) costs 10 euros (around $11) and is free for kids 17 and younger.
 Visit the museum's website for more information.